US directly communicating with North Korea, seeks dialogue

 "We haven't even gotten that far yet," he said.

-Tillerson's remarks followed a day of meetings in Beijing, which has been alarmed by recent exchanges of war-like threats and personal insults between North Korean leader Kim Jong Un and Trump.
+Tillerson's remarks followed a day of meetings in Beijing, which has been alarmed by recent exchanges of war-like threats and personal insults between North Korean leader Kim Jong Un and U.S. President Donald Trump.

 "I think the whole situation's a bit overheated right now," Tillerson said.
 "I think everyone would like for it to calm down.